hbpro/bigtincan/README.md

 ## Running the projects

-Run the using the following command:
+Run the job using the following command:
 ```
 sbt run
 ```